securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Set password setting box](/img/set-password-setting-box.png)

-It is recommended to set up a password for Umbrella, especially if you're entering personal idenfiable information into the app (through forms).
+It is recommended to set up a password for Umbrella, especially if you're entering personal idenfiable information into the app (via forms).

 If you set a password, you will be prompted to enter it every time you open the Umbrella app.

 ### Logout

-If you have a password set, tap on **Log out** to log you out of the app and trigger the prompt to enter a password.
-If no password is set, the **Log out** button has no effect.
+If you have a password set, tap on **Logout** to log you out of the app and trigger the prompt to enter a password.
+If no password is set, the **Logout** button has no effect.

 ![Logout](/img/logout.png)